Houston Gamblers (UFL): Houston Roughnecks (UFL, 2024–2025)

 On January 1, as part of the merger with the XFL, the Gamblers merged with their XFL counterpart, the Roughnecks.
 The merged team took on the Roughnecks name and identity (including history and social media presence), while maintaining the Gamblers' coaching staff, player rights and position in the USFL Conference.
 The team will play in Houston as the Roughnecks did, but renovations to TDECU Stadium, the Roughnecks' home in 2020 and 2023, required the use of a different venue; Rice University Stadium was approached about the possibility prior to the merger.
 On February 1, 2024, the Roughnecks announced an agreement to play the 2024 season at Rice Stadium.
 The Roughnecks announced their return to TDECU Stadium on September 13, 2024.
-Four days later, the stadium announced it would be renamed Space City Financial Stadium as soon as signage was replaced in the first quarter of 2025, in time for the Roughnecks' return to the venue.

 By August 2025, incoming UFL co-ownership had indicated it would be moving between two and four teams, reportedly all from the USFL Conference; the Birmingham Stallions were eventually spared from relocation, and the league was "trying" to save the Michigan Panthers with a more ideal stadium, effectively guaranteeing that the Roughnecks and Memphis Showboats would be the two minimum teams relocating, one of them to Historic Crew Stadium in Columbus, Ohio.
 Houston was unexpectedly spared from relocation on October 3, 2025, when the league chose to relocate Memphis, Michigan and the San Antonio Brahmas.

-Return to Gamblers identity (UFL, 2026–)
+Return to Gamblers identity (UFL, 2026)

 On October 7, 2025, the UFL announced that the Roughnecks would be rebranding, returning to the Houston Gamblers name for the 2026 season.
 The color scheme was updated to Gamblers red and black.
 The UFL also announced that the team would be moving into Shell Energy Stadium in Downtown Houston.

 League co-owner Mike Repole stated he chose to revert to the Gamblers name because of its "iconic" history, mentioning Pro Football Hall of Famer Jim Kelly's tenure with the 1980s incarnation of the team.
+Head coach Curtis Johnson was fired on November 29, 2025 in favor of bringing back the 2020s Gamblers' original head coach, Kevin Sumlin.

+Following the 2026 season, the UFL announced that the Gamblers and Birmingham Stallions were folding.
+Repole acknowledged that in Houston's case, the instability that the merger had caused, and efforts to correct the problem by constantly changing stadiums each year, had damaged relations between Houston and the league beyond repair.